 Every time we start an engagement, we sit down with our new partner to decide whether to build vs. buy software.
 It’s not something development shops typically do.
 We like our “hammer” of custom software solutions, but to be good consultants, we can’t treat every project like it’s a nail.

 That’s why we help every partner weigh the advantages of buying software versus building.
 If we can find existing technology that meets their needs, we can save them tens of thousands of dollars.

-That’s why, even though it’s hard, we’ve developed a mobile application usability testing system.
+That’s why, even though it’s hard, we’ve developed a mobile user testing process.
 We start by collecting the best insights we can while we’re building the app, then we track usage statistics and analytics after it’s launched.
-That way we can learn why users are doing what they’re doing.
-To make informed decisions that improve the product and grow the business, we need to start with user insights.
+That way we can learn why users do what users do.
+To make informed decisions that improve the product and grow the business, we need to start with mobile app usability testing.